 If you still think you are a fit, then read the rest of this page and then fill out this form to apply to be added to the invitee list.

-1) I’m working full time as a member of the founding team of a growth startup… can I join?
+1) I’m working FULL TIME as a member of the founding team of a venture-scale startup… can I join?

 If you’re a full-time founder, co-founder (as CEO, CTO, CFO, COO, etc.) of your growth startup then rock and roll… Startup Haven is for you!
 What makes this role so special?
 There are many shared experiences that only founders can understand.
 Then there’s the risk.
 Your compensation and success depends almost entirely on the long-term success of the company.
 Employees get salaries and perhaps a tiny bit of stock; founders get heaps of stock and little or no salary.
 If the company fails, founders can lose a lot… sometimes everything.
 Employees go get another job (perhaps with the new realization that stock options may not be as valuable as once thought.)

 2) I’m working on my startup but I haven’t quit my day job yet… can I join?